 30. Hands of God

-Although they’ve yet to release a full-length album, San Jose, CA’s Hands of God are as almighty as their namesake implies.
-The band features members of Gulch and Vamachara, and their EP that dropped earlier this year via Flatspot Records, Blueprint for Self Destruction, is one of the most mammoth-sounding hardcore projects in recent memory.
+San Jose, CA’s Hands Of God are as almighty as their namesake implies.
+The band features members of Gulch and Vamachara, and their EP that dropped in 2019 via Flatspot Records, Blueprint for Self Destruction, is one of the most mammoth-sounding hardcore projects in recent memory.
 It was recorded by none other than Taylor Young of Nails and Twitching Tongues at The Pit, and his hand is pretty much the ideal match for this band’s titanic blend of walloping chugs, chainsaw-speed guitar sweeps, and Incendiary-esque vocal screeches.

 Walking the line between fun and deadly serious is tough, especially in the often stone-faced world hardcore.
 And yet Baltimore’s Sharptooth make it look easy.
 The band, led by indefatigable vocalist Lauren Kashan, may have taken their name from the T-Rex in The Land Before Time, and may use dinosaur imagery on tons of their merch and promo materials (the title of their 2017 album Clever Girl being an obvious reference to Jurassic Park).
 But on tracks like Can I Get A Hell No and Give ’Em Hell Kid, Sharptooth confront dire issues like misogyny and racism as mercilessly as any other band today.
 If their performance in our Brooklyn K!
 Pit taught us anything, it’s that this band will bite the hand off of anyone that fucks with it — and have a blast doing so.